Dynatrace/OneAgent-SDK/README.md

 ## Trace messages

-You can use the SDK to trace messages send or received via messaging system.
+You can use the SDK to trace messages sent or received via messaging system.
 When tracing messages, we distinct between:
 * sending a message
 * receiving a message
 * processing a received message

-To trace an outgoing message, the needed code looks straight forward compared to other used tracers:
+To trace an outgoing message, the code looks straight forward compared to other tracers:

 ```Java
 MessagingSystemInfo messagingSystemInfo = oneAgentSDK.createMessagingSystemInfo("myMessagingSystem",